Your browser is out of date!

 • Lobbies should be accessible and include a vestibule unless a vestibule would drastically impair sightlines necessary for security.

-• Entrances should be accessible and include canopies, security lighting, and address signage wherever possible.
+• Entrances should be accessible and include canopies, security lighting, and address signage.

 • If residents will be relocated temporarily, provisions must be made for mail pickup which does not require entry back into the building.
 [COMPMOD]

 • Use heavy-duty non-proprietary door hardware for entrances.
+For entrance and exit doors the hardware should comply with the current NYCHA standards for layered access.
 [COMPMOD]

 • Lesson Learned: proprietary hardware is often more durable but has caused ongoing problems and delays for repair and maintenance.